OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

 - Are the emails sent from a domain with anti-spoofing protection?

-  The domain should implement SPF, DKIM and DMARC to prevent attackers from spoofing emails from it, which could be used as part of a social engineering attack.
+  The domain should implement SPF, DKIM, and DMARC to prevent attackers from spoofing emails from it, which could be used as part of a social engineering attack.

 - Is email considered sufficiently secure?